-- The controlled substance does not belong to the customer or was not aware of its existence.
+- The drug does not belong to the client or they were not aware of its existence.

-If the prosecution cannot use the evidence found in the trial, the case must be abandoned.
-This is why our attorneys investigate each case in detail, because it is always possible to discover errors/omissions.
+If the prosecution cannot use the evidence found at trial, it has to drop the case.
+This is why our attorneys thoroughly investigate each case they take on, because it is always possible to discover errors/omissions.

-From the preliminary investigation and the circumstances surrounding the fact, it is possible to identify the best defense strategy.
+From the preliminary investigation and the circumstances surrounding the event, it is possible to identify the best defense strategy.

-Penalties for possession charges of a controlled substance with intent to sell are serious.
+The penalties for charges of possession of a controlled substance with intent to sell are severe.
 Defendants may face the following:

 - Between 2 and 4 years in prison in a county jail.

-If it is the first crime you can get a lesser sentence, probation or a single year in jail.
+If it is the first offense, you can get a lesser sentence, probation or a single year in jail.
 But this won’t be the case if is something recurring and the charge falls under the California three strikes law.

-This probation without jail can be accomplished by giving community service and attending classes on drug abuse.
+Parole can be achieved by performing community service and attending drug abuse classes.

-People facing charges for simple possession of a prohibited substance with no intention of selling can make a profit.
+People charged with simple possession of a prohibited substance with no intent to sell can get benefits.
 One of them is your eligibility for the drug diversion program.

-Please review our page on Los Angeles drug possession lawyers for more information on this charge.
+Review our page on Los Angeles drug possession lawyers for further information on this charge.

-The advantages of this program is that the beneficiary has criminal charges withdrawn after the program ends.
-Although, the crime of possession for sale is not eligible for the drug diversion program.
+The advantage of this program is that the beneficiary will have criminal charges cleared, upon completion of the program.
+Although, the offense of possession for sale is not eligible for the drug diversion program.

-However, if the skilled drug attorney manages to dismiss the “intent to sell” charge, it opens up a possibility.
-In this way, the defendant will avoid getting the crime in his criminal record.
+However, if the skilled drug attorney gets the “intent to sell” charge dismissed, it opens up a possibility.
+In this way, the defendant will avoid the review of the crime in their criminal record.

 When it is not possible, there are other options available to clean criminal records.
 A conviction for drug possession with intent to sell can lead to deportation for a legal immigrant.

-- 3-5 years in prison in a county jail.
+- 3 to 5 years in prison in a county jail.

 Depending on the weight of the drug or controlled substance there are additional charges:

-- 3 years for more than 1 kilogram.
+- 3 years in prison for more than 1 kilogram.